 - A current physical examination on the “Nursing Physical Examination” form, negative drug screen and satisfactory Texas Board of Nursing background check.
 NOTE: The physical includes proof of childhood immunizations, including a completed Hepatitis B vaccine series, which takes a minimum of 4 months, a meningitis vaccine (unless age 22 or above), as required by Texas law, and a TB skin test or chest x-ray.
 This is required after notification in writing of “Conditional Acceptance” into the nursing program.
 The applicant must bring proof of having at least begun the Hepatitis B series when completing their interview.

 - American Heart Association Basic Life support Healthcare Provider course (AHA/BLS/HCP), Must be current throughout enrollment in the program.
 The course must be completed prior to enrollment in RNSG 1413 (Basic Students) and RNSG 1327 (Transition Students).
 Students are encouraged to take the course after May for the year of acceptance or after the “Conditional Acceptance” is received to ensure the course is current throughout enrollment.
-Contact the Continuing Education Office regarding registration.
+Contact the Community & Business Education Office regarding registration.

 - If all required documentation (TB test/CPR/drug screen/fingerprinting) is not submitted by the deadline, the student will be removed from the “Conditional Acceptance” list and will have to reapply to the program.
 The “Conditional Acceptance” spot will be forfeited.